jbpoline/talk_Wellcome_01April2015/talk.md

 </div>
 end_notes -->

-## It is mostly the funding agencies' call
+## It is mostly the funding agencies'

 > * other "stakeholders" are stuck in local minima, or need to feed their kids
-> * code and data should be release and reviewed
+> * they are the ones with the less constraints
+> * consider all ethical aspects in clinical research: strong rational for sharing
+> * consider how much is re-used of what has been funded : make research less costly
+> * consider funding infrastructures for sharing data, train

-> * practical steps:
+## practical steps:
-      - grant review guidelines have a new section: (significance, feasability, ... *replicability+re-usability*, evaluation of the applicants will include ways previous research can be re-used)
+> * grant review guidelines have a new section: significance, feasability, ... *replicability+re-usability*,
+> * evaluation of the applicants will include ways previous research can be re-used
-> * the ethical aspects: the rational for sharing is also ethical !
+> * code and data are released with appropriate license and reviewed as deliverable (data paper?)

 ## Universities's call: Training on statistical and computational methods

-> * Open science
+> * train on open and collaborative science
-> * programming  ("data science")
+> * train life science scientists in depth programming skills  ("data science")
-> * statistics ("data science")
+> * train life science scientists in depth in statistics ("data science")

-## Researcher's call: The Manifesto / Hippocratic oaths
+## Researcher's call: The research manifesto / Hippocratic oaths

+> * I will make my research tools re-usable by others
+> * I will strive to collaborate in the areas where I cannot do the best work
+> * I will be as transparent as possible
-> * the transparency principle
+> * I will take the time to train myself in key areas
-> * the global versus local optimization
+> * I will consider first the actions benefitting the progress of knowledge

-## On the statistical side of things
+## On the statistical / computational side of things

-> * the damaging effect of p-values (XXX journal ban on p-values)
+> * The damaging effect of p-values (see psychology journal ban on p-values)
-> * Effect sizes and power : journals' call
+> * Effect sizes and power: journals' call
 > * Publish models and model comparisons
+> * Replication with open data
+> * Code review and testing ("un-tested code is broken code")

 # Part III: Conclusion